 1 This tie-breaker language was again referenced in IB 2015-01 issued by the Obama Administration.

 2 Specific references to ESG were removed from the operative language in the final regulation but retained throughout the preamble.

 3 “Schroders US Retirement Survey Results – 2021,”Schroder Investment Management North America Inc, 2021. https://www.schroders.com/en/us/defined-contribution/dc/retirement-survey-2021/

 Investing involves risk including the risk of loss of principal.

 The returns on a portfolio of securities which exclude companies that do not meet the portfolio's specified ESG criteria may trail the returns on a portfolio of securities which include such companies.
 A portfolio's ESG criteria may result in the portfolio investing in industry sectors or securities which underperform the market as a whole.

 The information provided does not constitute investment advice, and it should not be relied on as such.
 It should not be considered a solicitation to buy or an offer to sell a security.
 It does not take into account any investor’s particular investment objectives, strategies, tax status, or investment horizon.
 You should consult your tax and financial advisor.
-All material has been obtained from sources believed to be reliable.
-There is no representation or warranty as to the accuracy of the information and State Street shall have no liability for decisions based on such information.

 The whole or any part of this work may not be reproduced, copied, or transmitted or any of its contents disclosed to third parties without State Street’s express written consent.